cucumber/docs/content/10-minute-tutorial.md

 To make this step compile we also need to implement a class Belly with a method eat().

-2. Implement the class `Belly.java` inside your `src/main/java/<project>` folder; create your `<project>` directory here, if needed
+2. Implement the class `Belly.java` inside your `src/main/java/<project>` folder; create your `<project>` directory here (if needed)

 Now you run the test and implement the code to make the step pass.
-Once it does, move on to the next step and repeat.
+Once it does, move on to the next step and repeat!

 ## Result